Short URL for this page:

 [decorative delimiter]

 47 This is a later hour than is usually assumed but it is fairly well established by Wilcox's MS. report, loc. cit., and Longstreet's, Lee MSS. — K, as well as by Penrose's report, O. R., 46, part 1, p927, of the hour at which his command, which was on the extreme Federal left, rested its flank on the river.
-Indicates a West Point graduate and gives his Class.Pendleton must have been in error in his statement of the time (O. R., 46, part 1, p1280).
+Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Pendleton must have been in error in his statement of the time (O. R., 46, part 1, p1280).

 [decorative delimiter]